LGN520/farreach-public/ycsb-implementation.md

 ## DEPRECATED

+* DEPRECATED: Add YCSB-E in exp2 on different workloads after running all experiments
+	- DEPRECATED: Test ScanResponseSplit of range query
 * DEPRECATED: Reduce redundant switch-related scripts in method/localscripts/
 * DEPRECATED: Implement DistfarreachClient, DistnocacheClient, and DistcacheClient (send pkt for power-of-two-choices for sampled GETRES) in YCSB (just with different methodids)
 	- [IMPORTANT] current distributed extension is a single discussion instead of a critical design -> NOT need to evaluate